alinex/node-report/src/examples/block-quote2.md

 <!-- internal -->

-> Blockquotes can also be nested...
+> My home is my castle!
->> ...by using additional greater-than signs right next to each other...
+> > I would like to visit a castle in north scotland, next year.
-> > > ...or with spaces between arrows.
+> Sounds great.